Updated July 24, 2019

 Ultra-low Trading Costs

-My actual commission costs at Interactive Brokers average .03% of account size per year.
+My actual commission costs at Interactive Brokers average between .03% and .06% of account size per year depending upon market conditions.
 Folio Investing offers an Unlimited Plan at $290 annually - one fee covers all accounts held by a single owner even where types are mixed: taxable, retirement, trust, custody.

 Variations, when they occur, are most often due to:

-- timing of dividend payments which the model accounts as earned on ex date while cash accounting records when paid
+- timing of distributions which the model accounts as earned on ex date while cash accounting records when paid

 - decision to skip a rebalance because the change in allocation is too small to justify a trade